Vayikra (parashah): Leviticus chapter 1

 A Midrash taught that if people repent, it is accounted as if they had gone up to Jerusalem, built the Temple and the altars, and offered all the sacrifices ordained in the Torah.
 Rabbi Aha said in the name of Rabbi Hanina ben Pappa that God accounts studying the sacrifices as equivalent to offering them.
-Rav Huna taught that God said that engaging in the study of Mishnah is as if one were offering up sacrifices.
-Samuel taught that God said that engaging in the study of the law is as if one were building the Temple.
+Rav Huna taught that God said that engaging in studying Mishnah is as if one were offering up sacrifices.
+Samuel taught that God said that engaging in the study of the law is like building the Temple.
 And the Avot of Rabbi Natan taught that God loves Torah study more than sacrifice.